Infectious Diseases

 Resistance to drugs is increasing globally.
 New forecasts from the Global Research on Antimicrobial Resistance (GRAM) Project estimate that bacterial antimicrobial resistance (AMR) will cause 39 million deaths between 2025 and 2050.

-Antimicrobial resistance (AMR) is a key focus area for Wellcome Open Research.
+Antimicrobial resistance (AMR) is a key focus area for Wellcome Trust.

 Five Key Benefits of Publishing with Us